 It’s springtime.
-Stash those dark, heavy spirits in the back of your liquor cabinet and bust out spring’s power spirit, gin.
-Served in both boozy classics like the Negroni and the refreshingly simple Gin & Tonic, gin can adapt to whatever flavor profile suits your fancy.
-This floral liquor may be perfect for drinking during the warmer months, but how much do you really know about it?
-Let these ten facts act as an aromatic crash course.
+Stash those dark, heavy spirits in the back of your liquor cabinet and bust out spring’s power spirit: gin.
+Served in both boozy classics like the Negroni and the simple, refreshing Gin & Tonic, gin can adapt to whatever flavor profile suits you best.
+This aromatic liquor may be perfect for drinking during the warmer months, but how much do you really know about it?
+Let these ten facts serve as a botanically-charged crash course.

 Franciscus Sylvius, a Dutch physician, created genever as medicine during the 16th century.
 His high-proof concoction was believed to improve circulation and other ailments.
 During the Dutch Independence War, it was given to soldiers and referred to as “Dutch Courage.”

 During the 19th century, Brits began to move to India after the Sepoy Rebellion of 1857 and, subsequently, the popularity of Gin & Tonics spiked.
 In efforts to avoid malaria, the demand for “Indian Tonic Water” grew.
-Gin was added to the tonic water to soothe the bitter taste.
+Gin was added to the tonic water to mask the bitterness.

 5. About “Mother’s Ruin”

-While genever was referred to as “Dutch Courage,” gin sported a darker nickname, “Mother’s Ruin.”
-The reasoning behind the moniker varies, with claims that, being inexpensive, gin was the spirit of choice in whorehouses and also induced abortions.
+While genever was referred to as “Dutch courage,” gin sported a darker nickname, “mother’s ruin.”
+The reasoning behind the moniker varies, with claims that, being inexpensive, gin was the spirit of choice in brothels and that the spirit also induced abortions.

-Whiskey and moonshine may steal the spotlight when it comes to illegal imbibing during prohibition.
+Whiskey and moonshine might steal the spotlight when it comes to illegal imbibing during Prohibition.
 But gin was also popular due to how easy it was to create.
-Often made in bathtubs, this type of gin was created by mixing cheap grain alcohol with flavorings like juniper berry juice and sometimes left to ferment and be distilled right from the tub.
+Often made in bathtubs, this type of gin was created by mixing cheap grain alcohol with flavorings like juniper-berry juice and sometimes left to ferment and be distilled right from the tub.
 Bathtub gin wasn’t as clean as you might think; the obvious lack of regulations lead to many illnesses and even deaths.

 Thought the British drank the most gin?
 Think again.
-Reportedly taking up around 43 percent of the global gin market, the Philippines guzzle up the most of this clear spirit.
+Reportedly taking up around 43% of the global gin market, the Philippines guzzle the most of this clear spirit.
 There’s even a Tagalog word for a gin-drinking session, “Ginuman.”

-9. The classic you never heard of: The Gin Twist
+9. The Classic You've Never Heard Of: The Gin Twist

-The next time you need to show off your gin knowledge (that happens, right?), drop this knowledge bomb.
+The next time you need to show off your gin knowledge (that happens, right?), drop this fun fact.
 In 1923, the Gin Twist was all the rage.
-Mentioned in multiple novels and periodicals, this drink consisting of gin, lemon juice, simple syrup and hot water was the Beyoncé of cocktails—if Beyoncé was even more famous.
+Mentioned in multiple novels and periodicals, this drink consisting of gin, lemon juice, simple syrup and hot water was the Beyoncé of cocktails—if Beyoncé were even more famous.

-Gin is essentially a flavored vodka, so why leave it up to the pros when you can make your perfect gin in your own home?
-There are kits to help you with this process.
+Gin is essentially a flavored vodka, and you can make your own at home.
 But making your own gin is as simple as taking vodka and infusing it with juniper berries and other spices and botanicals.
 Just don’t do it in your bathtub, okay?